Upcoming changes for travel to Europe

 The European Union is introducing two important changes for travel to Europe.
 These are:

-It will apply to those travelling for a short stay, from what the EU call a ‘third country’.
-This is people who are not an EU citizen or a citizen of the Schengen area.
+It applies to those travelling for a short stay, from what the EU call a ‘third country’.
+This is people who are not EU citizens or citizens of the Schengen area.
 So it will apply to most people travelling from the UK.

 A short stay refers to visits, holidays or business trips that have a duration of up to 90 days and are taken within a 180 day period.
 The vast majority of travel between the UK and Europe will be classed as a short stay.